Relieves allergy symptoms.

 What to expect when you take Flonase (Fluticasone) for Nasal decongestantSkip what to expect section.
 Skip to Risks & Warnings section.

-Side effects for Flonase (Fluticasone)
+Side effect rates for Flonase (Fluticasone)

 - Higher risk if: